cmuparlay/ParlayANN/docs/README.md

 ParlayANN is a library of approximate nearest neighbor search algorithms, along with a set of useful tools for designing such algorithms.
 It is written in C++ and uses parallel primitives from [ParlayLib](https://cmuparlay.github.io/parlaylib/).
 Currently it includes implementations of the ANNS algorithms [DiskANN](https://github.com/microsoft/DiskANN), [HCNNG](https://github.com/jalvarm/hcnng), and [pyNNDescent](https://pynndescent.readthedocs.io/en/latest/).

-To install, git clone and then initiate the ParlayLib submodule:
+To install, [clone the repo](https://github.com/magdalendobson/ParlayANN/tree/main) and then initiate the ParlayLib submodule:

 ```bash
 git submodule init